The personality we think is key…

 I think I finally figured it out.

-YOUR personality is the key to YOUR success.
-Not theirs.
+YOUR personality is the key to your success.

 I think it’s too often overlooked in this industry that YOUR personality is crucial to your success.
-You are unique and you have something inside of you that nobody else has – that’s you.
+You are unique.
 Your perception of your world is something that you can’t fake.
-You can’t make your personality better.
+You don’t need to make your personality better.
 You don’t have to fit somebody else’s idea of what a webcam model is.

 What I’m trying to say is that there’s a market for your personality – there’s a market for every personality.
 And the only way you’re gonna corner that market is by being unabashedly you.